zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

   1.</b> How to create your own classes
    - Optional: Why does Swift have both classes and structs?
    - Optional: Why don’t Swift classes have a memberwise initializer?
    - Test: Creating your own classes

+   2.</b> How to make one class inherit from another